 The digital game blob was created as described in the section before.
 For the second evaluative test in the study, we developed a version of Blob that can be played with mouse input.
-Blob itself was consciously designed in its game mechanics so it would allow for both types of interactions, classic mouse input, and gaze input from the Tobii 1750 eye tracker.
+Blob itself was consciously designed so it would allow for both types of interaction mechanics, classic mouse input, and gaze input from the Tobii 1750 eye tracker.